Illustration by Christine Fuller

 Did George remarry?

-George Barlow may have remarried.
+I believe George Barlow remarried.

 A marriage between George Barlow and Mary A Gathergood was registered in the Wayland District between July and September 1919.

+However, it seems that sadly George was again widowed.
 A burial for Mary Ann Barlow aged 75 years appears in the Great Ellingham Parish Registers for February 3rd, 1921.

 Norfolk News June 17th, 1876